-As an internally managed BDC, the Company's compensation program is designed to encourage the NEOs to think and act like stockholders.
+The primary principle of our compensation program is to engage and align a substantial portion of executive compensation to the financial strength, long-term profitability, and risk management of the Company and to the creation of long-term stockholder value.
+As an internally managed BDC, the Company's compensation program is designed to encourage our NEOs to think and act like stockholders.
 The structure of the NEOs' compensation program is designed to encourage and reward the following factors, among other things:

-- sourcing and pursuing attractively priced investment opportunities to venture-backed companies; - achieving the Company's dividend objectives (which focus on stability and potential growth); - · maintaining credit quality, monitoring financial performance and ultimately managing a successful exit of the Company's investment portfolio; - · providing compensation and incentives necessary to attract, motivate and retain key executives critical to our continued success and growth; - · focusing management behavior and decision-making on goals that are consistent with the overall strategy of the business; - ensuring a linkage between NEO compensation and individual contributions to our performance; and - risk management.
+- · Sourcing and pursuing attractively priced investment opportunities to venture-backed and selected publicly-listed companies; - · Maintaining credit quality, monitoring financial performance, and ultimately managing a successful exit of the Company's investment portfolio; - Achieving the Company's dividend objectives (which focus on stability and potential growth); - · Providing compensation and incentives necessary to attract, motivate and retain key executives critical to our continued success and growth; - · Focusing management behavior and decision-making on goals that are consistent with the overall strategy of the business; - · Ensuring a linkage between NEO compensation and individual contributions to our performance; and - Creation of compensation principles and processes that are designed to balance risk and reward in a way that does not encourage unnecessary risk taking.

-We believe that our continued success during 2016, despite strong competition for top-quality executive talent in the venture debt industry, was attributable to our ability to attract, motivate and retain the Company's outstanding executive team through the use of both short- and long-term incentive compensation programs.
+We believe that our continued success during 2017, despite strong competition fortop-quality executive talent in the commercial and venture lending industry, was attributable to our ability to attract, motivate and retain the Company's outstanding executive team using both short- and long-term incentive compensation programs.

-The Company's compensation objectives are achieved through its executive compensation program, which for 2016 consisted of the following:
+The Company's compensation objectives are achieved through its executive compensation program, which for 2017 consisted of the following:

-- Annual Base Salary: Cash paid on a regular basis throughout the year.
-This provides a level of fixed income that is competitive to allow the Company to retain and attract executive talent. - Annual Cash Bonus Awards: Cash awards paid on an annual basis following year-end.
-This rewards NEOs who contribute to our financial performance and strategic success during the year, and rewards individual achievements. - Long-Term Equity Incentive Awards: Equity incentive awards vest 1/3 on a one-year cliff with remaining 2/3 vesting quarterly over two years based on continued employment with the Company.
-This rewards NEOs who contribute to our success through the creation of shareholder value, provides meaningful retention incentives, and rewards individual achievements.
+ELEMENTS OF EXECUTIVE COMPENSATION Compensation Element Form of Compensation Principal Compensation Objective Annual Base Salary Cash paid on a regular basis throughout the year Provide a level of fixed income that is market competitive to allow the Company to retain and attract executive talent Annual Cash Cash awards paid on an annual basis following Reward NEOs who contribute to our financial Bonus Awards year-end (not formulaic, but subject to Committee performance and strategic success during the year, discretion, due to regulatory requirements that do and reward individual achievements not allow formulaic incentive plans as explained in more detail later in this CD&A in the section titled "Our Regulatory Status and Limitations Imposed by the Investment Company Act of 1940") Long-Term Equity Equity incentive awards vest 1/3 on a one-year cliff Incentive Awards with remaining 2/3 vesting quarterly over two through the alignment and creation of shareholder years based on continued employment with the value, provide meaningful retention incentives, and Company reward individual achievements